CN3ves/DataScienceNotes/pages/python.md

 Once installed, Python files will be reconise by their extension *.py*.
 There are many ways to  to run Python.
 The pasic Python distribution already provides the IDLE Python Shell and other integrated development environments (IDE) such as Spyder (included with the Anaconda distribution) can be obtained.
 However, the basic way to use Python is by running the command line (see [command line](pages/bash.md) to learn how to use it).
 Python files can be run by entering `python3 file_name.py` (simply python for Python2).
 The Python will be run, if it is in the current directory, otherwise, it will not be found.
 On Windows, typing the file name on it's own will also run Python, as all files with .py are expected to be Python and it knows the Python interpreter where to run. .
 To check the Python version, enter `python3 --version`.

 Besides Python itself, it is important to have a text editor.
 The classical text editors come with the operating systems, like Word or Text Edit will not do for more complex programming.
 Editors with syntax highlight, automatic identing and other useful options can make programming a much simplers exerience.
-There are a number of editors that cn be used, including Notepad Plus, jEdit, Atom or Sublime.
+There are a number of editors that cn be used, including Notepad Plus, jEdit, Atom, TextWrangler or Sublime.

 ## The Python Interface